Conducting Clinical Trials

 Cancer Trials Support Unit (CTSU)

-CTSU is a project sponsored by NCI for the support of a national network of physicians to participate in NCI-sponsored phase III cancer treatment trials.
+Project sponsored by NCI for the support of a national network of physicians to participate in NCI-sponsored cancer clinical trials.

 Tools for Registration and Reporting